chuhaow/WaterSim/README.md

 # Water Simulation

-An expoloration of water simulation techniques used in graphical programming
+An exploration of water simulation techniques used in graphical programming

 ## Description

 Two techniques for water simulation were used in this project.
 The first is a simple Sum of Sines technique.
-With the Sum of Sines technique I was able to produce a highly stylisted simulation of water as well as a low fedility simulation.
+With the Sum of Sines technique I was able to produce a highly stylisted simulation of water as well as a low fidelity  simulation using sum of sine and Fractional Brownian Motion.

 ![Stylisted Water Gif](https://github.com/chuhaow/ProjectGifs/blob/main/WaterSim/StyleWater.gif)